-An overview of significant financial information from fiscal year 2018-2019 includes:
+An overview of significant financial information from fiscal year 2019-2020 includes:

-- The Trust's total assets and deferred outflows of financial resources exceeded its total liabilities and deferred inflows of financial resources by \$50,931,416 (net position). - Total net position is comprised of the following: - (1) Investment in capital assets of \$325,275, which includes computers and furniture and equipment, net of accumulated depreciation; and - (2) Restricted net position of \$50,606,141, which reflects the portion of net position that pertains to The Trust's obligation for provider service contracts. - The Trust's net position decreased by \$13,836,830 for an ending balance of \$50,931,416; the decrease is primarily related to the strategically planned increase in provider services. - The Trust's expenses were \$141,359,700 for an increase of 14.3% from the previous year; the increase is primarily related to spending \$16.9 million or 15.5% more for direct service contracts and was budgeted for in accordance with The Trust's strategic plan. - The Trust's governmental fund reported a total ending fund balance of \$56,739,514; this compares to the prior year ending fund balance of \$69,626,173, which represents a decrease of \$12,886,659.
-The decrease in the fund balance was strategically planned in order to allow for maintaining and expanding much needed programmatic services while maintaining a minimum fund balance in accordance with the Government Finance Officers Association (GFOA)best practice. - The Trust's governmental fund restricted fund balance totaled \$56,662,406 and represents the net current financial resources that have been appropriated by the board for provider service contracts.
+- The Trust's total assets and deferred outflows of financial resources exceeded its total liabilities and deferred inflows of financial resources by \$40,168,482 (net position). - Total net position is comprised of the following: - (1) Investment in capital assets of \$266,279, which includes computers and furniture and equipment, net of accumulated depreciation; and - (2) Restricted net position of \$39,902,203, which reflects the portion of net position that pertains to The Trust's obligation for provider service contracts. - The Trust's net position decreased by \$10,762,934 for an ending balance of \$40,168,482.
+This intentional decrease is primarily attributable to the draw-down of net position to fund the strategically planned five-year commitments for provider services, allowing for the continued emphasis of program spending that provides critical services for children and families in our community. - The Trust's expenses were \$153,209,828 for an increase of 8.4% from the previous year; the increase is primarily related to spending \$10.8 million or 8.6% more for direct service contracts (provider services) and was budgeted for in accordance with The Trust's strategic plan. - The Trust's governmental fund reported a total ending fund balance of \$47,284,959; this compares to the prior year ending fund balance of \$56,739,514, which represents a decrease of \$9,454,555.
+The decrease in the fund balance was strategically planned to allow for the maintenance of much needed programmatic services while maintaining a minimum fund balance in accordance with the Government Finance Officers Association (GFOA) best practice. - The Trust's governmental fund restricted fund balance totaled \$47,282,607 and represents the net current financial resources that have been appropriated by the board for provider service contracts.